tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 Token Keys and Origin Name Keys held by the Issuer.
-- The TokenRequest.encrypted_origin_name can be decrypted using the Issuer's private key (the private key associated with Origin Name Key), and matches an Origin Name that is served by the Issuer
+- The TokenRequest.encrypted_origin_name can be decrypted using the Issuer's private key (the private key associated with Origin Name Key), and matches an Origin Name that is served by the Issuer.
+This name might be the empty string "", as described in {{encrypt-origin}}, in which case the Issuer applies a cross-origin policy if allowed.
 - The TokenRequest.blinded_msg is of the correct size

 If any of these conditions is not met, the Issuer MUST return an HTTP 400 error to the Attester,